Protected gap closing in Josephson junctions constructed on Bi$_2$Te$_3$ surface: SUMMARY

-To summarize, we have performed contact resistance measurement on single Josephson junctions constructed on Bi$_2$Te$_3$ surface.
-The observed behavior of full gap-closing at ultralow temperatures can only be interpreted within a scenario when the quasiparticle transport is fully transparent in the devices.
-Our results are consistent with the theoretical predictions that Majorana zero modes can be formed in S-TI-S type of Josephson junctions.
+We have performed contact resistance measurement on single Josephson junctions constructed on Bi$_2$Te$_3$ surface.
+Complete gap closing is inferred from the data, indicating the existence of topologically protected full transparency of charge transport through the surface states of Bi$_2$Te$_3$.
+Our results support the Fu-Kane proposal that Majorana zero modes can be hosted in Josephson junctions constructed on the 2D surface of 3D TIs.
+Based on such a 2D platform, universal topological quantum computation could be further implemented \cite{FuPRX}.

+: The first version of this paper was posted on arXiv (arXiv:1603.04540v1).
+During revision we noticed that a similar work was recently carried out by Sch\"{u}ffelgen and coworkers \cite{boosting}, in which the authors show that for a Nb-Bi$_2$Te$_3$-Nb Josephson junction containing a few tens nm of Bi$_2$Te$_3$ in length, the total transmission coefficient is as high as 0.95.

-\textbf{Acknowledgments} We would like to thank L. Fu, Z. Fang, X. Dai, T. Xiang, X. C. Xie, Q. F. Sun, R. Du, G. M. Zhang and X. Hu for fruitful discussions.
-This work was supported by the National Basic Research Program of China from the MOST under the grant No. 2009CB929101 and 2011CB921702, by the NSFC under grant No. 91221203, 11174340, 11174357, 91421303 and 11527806, and by the Strategic Priority Research Program B of the Chinese Academy of Sciences under the grant No. XDB07010100.
+\textbf{Acknowledgments} We would like to thank L. Fu, G. M. Zhang, T. Xiang, X. C. Xie, Q. F. Sun, R. Du, Z. Fang, X. Dai, X. Hu and Z. G. Cheng for fruitful discussions.
+This work was supported by the National Basic Research Program of China from the MOST grants 2016YFA0300601, 2017YFA0304700, 2015CB921402, 2011CB921702 and 2009CB929101, by NSFC grants 11527806, 91221203, 11174340, 11174357, 91421303, 11774405 and by the Strategic Priority Research Program B of the Chinese Academy of Sciences grant No. XDB07010100.